LINKS

 Threats to fish and fish habitat in the watersheds of Nova Scotia

-Webpage under Fisheries & oceans Canada.
+Webpage under Fisheries & Oceans Canada.
 It provides a useful 0verview of fish and fish habitat in Nova Scotia, e.g. maps of

 – Primary watersheds of Nova Scotia